metabase/metabase/docs/administration-guide/06-collections.md

 ## Collection permission levels

 - **Curate access**: the user can edit, move, archive, and pin items saved in this collection, and can save or move new items into it.
 They can also create new sub-collections within this collection.
 In order to archive a sub-collection within this collection, they'll need to have Curate access for it and any and all collections within it.
-- **View access**: the user can see all the questions, dashboards, and models in the collection.
-If the user does not have permission to view some or all of the questions included in a given dashboard then those questions will not be visible to them; but any questions that are saved in this collection _will_ be visible to them, _even if the user doesn't have access to the underlying data used to in the question._
+- **View access**: people in the group can see all the questions, dashboards, and models in the collection.
+If a person lacks permission to view some or all of the questions included in a given dashboard, then those questions will be invisible to them; but any questions that are saved in this collection _will_ be visible to them, _even if the person lacks access to the underlying data used in the question._
-- **No access**: the user won't see this collection listed, and doesn't have access to any of the items saved within it.
+- **No access**: the people in the group won't see this collection listed, and they'll lack access to any of the items saved within it.

 ### Setting permissions for collections